Useful Information

 Why Sukagawa City?

-Sukagawa City is the home town of Tsuburaya Eiji, the creator of Ultraman and a co-creator of Godzilla.
-He came to be known at the “Father of Tokusatsu,” or, the “Father of Japanese special effects.”
-His post war work on the Godzilla film of 1954 brought him international success which allowed him to create more science fiction films featuring different monsters, or kaijyu, as well as the internationally popular Ultra-series!
+Sukagawa City is the hometown of Tsuburaya Eiji, the creator of Ultraman and a co-creator of Godzilla.
+He came to be known as the “Father of Tokusatsu,” or, the “Father of Japanese special effects.”
+His post-war work on the Godzilla film of 1954 brought him international success which allowed him to create more science fiction films featuring different monsters, or kaijyu, as well as the internationally popular Ultra-series!

 Today, Tsuburaya Eiji’s legacy lives on in his hometown where his heroes and monsters roam the streets!